What is “Belonging”?

 03. An inflexible corporate structure is difficult to adapt to change

-04. The DEI strategy supports consideration of alternatives, tolerance, and flexibility
+04. The DEIB strategy supports consideration of alternatives, tolerance, and flexibility

 05. Multicultural companies are better at handling uncertainty